wizos/awesome-stars-eryajf/README.md

 *   [xxfast/NYTimes-KMP](https://github.com/xxfast/NYTimes-KMP) - A KMP template of the New York Times App using Compose multiplatform for Android, Desktop, iOS and Web

-*   [SkyD666/Rays-Android](https://github.com/SkyD666/Rays-Android) - 🥰 A tool to record, search and manage stickers on your phone. ⭐️ Star to support our work!
+*   [SkyD666/Rays-Android](https://github.com/SkyD666/Rays-Android) - 🥰 A tool to record, search and manage stickers / meme on your phone. ⭐️ Star to support our work!

 *   [onebone/compose-collapsing-toolbar](https://github.com/onebone/compose-collapsing-toolbar) - A simple implementation of collapsing toolbar for Jetpack Compose